input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 where we note that the redeemer is just a wrapper around the message that will be signed.

-Then, the `UpdateCommitteeValidator` succeeds only if the following are all satisfied:
+Finally, `UpdateCommitteeValidator` succeeds only if the following are all
+satisfied:

 - The committee certificate verification minting policy mints with token name `tn` for which `tn` satisfies `tn == blake2b(cbor(UpdateCommitteeMessage))` where `UpdateCommitteeMessage` is as provided in the redeemer

-- The NFT `CommitteeHashPolicy` is at a validator address `newValidatorAddress` from the redeemer.
+- The NFT `CommitteeHashPolicy` is output at a validator address `newValidatorAddress` from the redeemer.
   This validator address must also have as datum `UpdateCommitteeHashDatum` for which its `aggregateCommitteePubKeys` is the `newAggregateCommitteePubKeys` from the redeemer, and its `sidechainEpoch` is `newSidechainEpoch` from the redeemer.

 - The `sidechainEpoch` in the current datum is strictly smaller than `newSidechainEpoch` as provided in the redeemer (this is to prevent replay